The language of the Bible is the language of family

 When we honor the faith of those who have gone before us, we are grafted into a divine lineage of blessing.
 Deuteronomy 5:9–10 beautifully illustrates this principle: while the sins of the fathers may have consequences for a few generations, the blessings of those who love the Lord extend to a thousand generations.
 This is the inheritance we step into when we align ourselves with what God has done through the lives of spiritual leaders in the past.

 But what about the imperfections, sins, or failures of those who have led before us?
 Abraham, for instance, was far from perfect, yet Scripture highlights his faith rather than his flaws.
-This teaches us to discern the “God part” of what He was doing in someone’s life.
+This teaches us to discern the “God part” of what He is doing in someone’s life.
 Paul encapsulates this truth in 1 Corinthians 11:1.
 “Imitate me, just as I also imitate Christ.”
 We are called to follow the Christlikeness in our leaders, not their personalities, opinions, or mistakes.

 Moving Forward in Blessing